Lecturer Jobs in USA with Visa Sponsorship

 Do lecturer positions qualify for H-1B sponsorship?

-Yes, lecturer positions typically qualify for H-1B sponsorship as specialty occupations requiring advanced degrees.
+Yes, lecturer positions typically qualify for H-1B visa sponsorship as specialty occupations requiring advanced degrees.
 Universities and colleges often have cap-exempt status, allowing year-round filing without lottery restrictions.
 The role must require a bachelor's degree or higher in the specific teaching field to meet specialty occupation standards.

 What degree do I need to work as a university lecturer?